Jeffkungu/zumi-react-app/README.md

 git clone https://github.com/Jeffkungu/zumi-react-app.git
 ```
 ### Prerequisites
-Before running the app make sure you have installed bellow apps and packages
+Before running the app make sure you have installed below apps and packages

 * npm
 * zumi-nodejs-app (https://github.com/Jeffkungu/zumi-nodejs-app.git)

 ### Running The App

-Make sure you have the zumi-nodejs-app installed and running then excute the command bellow since the repo comes with all packages needed:
+Make sure you have the zumi-nodejs-app installed and running then excute the command below since the repo comes with all packages needed:

 ```bash
 npm start